-The University of Western Australia, Psychology student Isabelle spent her five-week volunteering experience at Durban based Operation Bobbi Bear, a centre dedicated to handling young people who have been sexually abused.
+The University of Western Australia, psychology student Isabelle spent her five-week volunteering experience at the Vocational Impact Durban project, a centre dedicated to handling young people who have been sexually abused.

 Isabelle described it as “a drop-in centre for victims of child abuse.
 I helped look after kids taken from some pretty bad situations.”
 A week after her return home we called her for a catch up about her experience.

-Vocational Impact asked Isabelle to describe what a typical day at Bobbi Bear was like.
+Vocational Impact asked Isabelle to describe what a typical day at the South Africa project was like.

 Isabelle thought the school talks presented by the international volunteers were an impactful way of getting messages across to children.